Ad Noctum: Circuit(ry is Dark)

 Gloria Gloria Gloria Gloria.

-Nicholas Fucking Rush gets a hand up and out and into a different medium, something with much less surface tension.
+Nicholas Fucking Rush gets a hand up and out and into a different medium.
+Something with less surface tension.
 Air, presumably.
 Fantastic.
 He’s supposed to be surrounded by air.
 Not whatever this is.
 His eyes are open, but the world is a gold smear filtered through something gray and painless, which is never how the world has treated him.
-The world is an edged and burning thing.

-//Help// he asks the singing crystals.
+//Help,// he asks the singing crystals.

 And they try.

 He hears them change, harmonizing in new ways.
-The surface he’s lying on begins to vibrate, subtly, which allows him to feel his body, to organize his limbs.
+The surface he’s lying on begins to vibrate subtly, which allows him to feel his body, to organize his limbs.
 Doubtless, that’s a flavor of help.
 The crystals want to do more; they fair shiver with the desire, but they’re blended with dark circuitry.
 The kind that doesn’t belong to them, that offers very little room for their song.
-He’s not in such a different situation; the material surrounding him is viscous, heavy.
-He can’t sit under his own power and so he writhes, pushing himself up using the strength in his arms, his legs.
-He breaks the surface of the stuff and comes half into the air, getting an elbow hooked over a stone-edged ledge of wherever the fuck it is that he is.

-The more he moves, the easier it gets.
 The easier it gets, the calmer the crystals become.

-He squares his boots beneath him and pushes himself to his feet.
-He sways, unsteadily.
-He sweeps gel-soaked hair out of his eyes.
-He looks down at himself.
-He’s still dressed in the same clothes he’d been wearing when David Fucking Telford had fucking done—whatever it fucking was he’d fucking done.
 He’s missing his blazer.
 He’s missing his glasses.
 He’s trembling.
 He can hear crystals.
 There’s a G major chord in his mind.
 There’s precision in his hands.
-There’s an instinct for higher math in his bones; he can feel it already, can see it in the arcing lines of the room, which is proportioned based on the Golden Ratio.
+There’s an instinct for higher math in his bones; he feels it already, sees it in the arcing lines of the room, which is proportioned according to the Golden Ratio.

-He feels like a coloratura of a human being.
+He’s a coloratura of a human being.

-He’s surrounded by people.
+And he’s surrounded by people.

 Most of them are dead.
 That’s an unfortunate surprise.

-Not only are they dead, but they’re also decomposing, which explains the faint eau de decay in the air.
-It would likely be intolerable if his sinuses weren’t full of the gray gel he’d just clawed his way clear of.
+Not only are they dead, but they’re decomposing, which explains the faint eau de decay in the air.
+It would be intolerable if his sinuses weren’t full of the gray gel he’d just clawed his way clear of.

-Regarding the living: they’re staring at him silently.
+Regarding the living: they stare at him silently.
 They’re grouped eerily.
-It’s hard to put his finger on it, but it if he had to guess, he’d say the sense of strange comes from the idea that they’re not oriented as though they’re spatially aware of one another, with the exception of the two standing in shadow at the back wall.
-Three stand near the pool, spaced oddly.
-There’s a woman, dressed in white, positioned theatrically next to a burning wall sconce.
-There’s a man with gray skin and luminous pale eyes who stands on the dais on the far side of the pool.
-There’s a blond man in an Air Force uniform gazing at him with a wistful air.
+It’s hard to put a finger on it, but if he had to guess, he’d say the sense of strange comes from the idea that they’re not oriented as though they’re spatially aware of one another, with the exception of the two standing in shadow at the back wall.

 No one speaks.